euleonnnn/matchmakers/README.md

 The issue is even more amplified when we consider the difficulty of finding people of similar skill level — games often become less enjoyable when there is a significant skills mismatch.

-As such, we came up with a platform to facilitate enjoyable and casual sports acitivities, lowering the barriers to entry to sports and present users with the opportunities to rekindle their passion in sports.
-On top of that, you get to make new friends in NUS at a time where meeting new people is made particularly difficult.
+As such, we came up with a platform to facilitate enjoyable and casual sports acitivities, lowering the barriers to entry to sports and present student with the opportunities to rekindle their passion in sports.
+On top of that, students get to utilise this platform to forge meaningful friendships which can extend outside the realm of sports.

 ## Aim
 We hope to be a convenient and accessible intermediary platform where sports matches are set up for people based on sports interests and skill levels, ultimately motivating the pursuance of sports.